+In prior works \cite{shaoFlow, panda_speculativeedgecloud}, the token distributions were assumed to be transmitted losslessly from edge to cloud.
+To reduce the communication overhead, the papers \cite{Zixu_HLM} and \cite{uncertainty} proposed to quantize the token distributions \emph{after} the sampling step at the edge.
+For such \emph{sample-quantize} (S-Q) schemes, the distribution of the tokens generated at the edge deviates from the token distribution used for verification at the cloud.
+As a result, S-Q SD violates the key property of SD of preserving the cloud LLM token distribution.

-To address this problem, this letter proposes a novel \emph{quantize-sample} (Q-S) strategy that strictly aligns the output distribution of edge-cloud SD with that of the LLM.
-Furthermore, rather than assuming negligible communication latency as in prior art, this letter explicitly models both uplink and downlink transmission delays, capturing the effects of dynamic transmission conditions.
+In this context, this work introduces a \emph{quantize-sample} (Q-S) protocol for edge-cloud SD that strictly aligns the output distribution of edge-cloud SD with that of the LLM.
+Furthermore, rather than assuming negligible communication latency as in prior work, this letter explicitly models both uplink and downlink transmission delays, capturing the effects of dynamic transmission conditions.
 Based on this analysis, we introduce an adaptive resource allocation mechanism that dynamically tunes draft length and quantization precision based on both semantic uncertainty and current channel conditions.

 The rest of this letter is organized as follows.
 Section II describes the system model, with a focus on the edge-cloud SD procedure.
 Section III presents the proposed Q-S SD method.
 In Section IV, we introduce the reinforcement learning-based policy design.
 Simulation results are provided in Section V, and Section VI concludes this letter.